Keep Your Coverage After the COVID Emergency

 No Proofs Needed for Stable Sources of Income (like Social Security)

-Starting August 1, 2023, people who have only stable sources of income do not need to prove or report their income during their annual renewals through May 2024.
+Starting August 1, 2023, people who have only stable sources of income do not need to prove or report their income during their annual renewals through at least December 2024.

 This means that counties should automatically verify (without asking for information or proofs) all stable sources of income, including: Social Security, pensions, retirement income (annuities, deferred compensation), disability payments (worker’s compensation and private sources), alimony, child support, and fixed distributions of dividends/interest and annuities.